Water: Monitoring & Assessment

 - Water Chemistry Data (84.9M)

-- Data used to develop the NCCA 2010 Report will be accessible from this webpage by early 2014.
+- Data used to develop the NCCA 2010 Report will be accessible from this webpage by late 2014.

 The National Coastal Condition Reports (NCCR) describe the ecological and environmental conditions in U.S. coastal waters.
 They summarize the condition of ecological resources in the coastal waters of the United States and highlight several exemplary federal, state, tribal, and local programs that assess coastal ecological and water quality conditions.